DataDog/integrations-extras/n2ws/README.md

         [external_monitoring]
         enabled=True
         ```
-    - Run `service apache2 restart`.
+    - Run ```service apache2 restart```.

-3. Install the Datadog Agent on your N2WS instance:
+3.	##### Install the Datadog Agent on your N2WS Instance.
-    - Login to Datadog and navigate to [Integrations -> Agent -> Ubuntu][9].
+    Login to Datadog and go to Integrations -> Agent -> Ubuntu
-    - Copy the Agent one-step install command.
+    Copy the agent ‘easy one-step install’ command
-    - Connect to your N2WS Backup and Recovery instance with SSH.
-You might need `sudo` privileges to perform this action.
+    Connect to your N2WS Backup and Recovery Instance with SSH.
+You may require `sudo` privileges to perform this action.

-4. Visualize N2WS metrics in Datadog:
+4.	##### Setup Datadog Dashboard metrics
-    - Navigate to [Metrics -> Explorer][2].
+    Go to [‘Metrics-> Explorer’][2]

-    - **Graph**: Select your metric from the list.
-All N2WS metrics begin with the string `cpm_metric`.
+    **Graph**: Select your metric from the list.
+All N2WS metrics begin with the string ‘cpm_metric’.

-    - **Over**: Select data from the list.
-All N2WS user data begins with the string `cpm:user:<USER_NAME>`.
-You can select a specific user or the entire N2WS instance.
+    **Over**: Select data from the list.
+All N2WS users data begin with the string ‘cpm:user:<user-name>’.
+              You can select either a specific user or the entire N2WS instance.

-5. Add N2WS dashboards to your Datadog account:
+5.	##### Get N2WS dashboards
-    - Navigate to the [N2WS tile][3] and install the integration.
-    - Clicking the install button adds the dashboards: `N2WSBackup&Recovery-Graphicalversion`, `N2WSBackup&Recovery-Graphicalversion-areas`, and `N2WSBackup&Recovery-Squaresdashboard`.
+    In [Datadog Integrations][3] , search for 'N2WS' tile and install it.
+    You will get 5 types of dashboards to your account, 3 for N2WS Backup & Recovery v3.2.1 (only AWS supported) and 2 for for N2WS Backup & Recovery v4.0 (includes Azure):
+    'N2WSBackup&Recovery-Graphicalversion', 'N2WSBackup&Recovery-Graphicalversion-areas' and 'N2WSBackup&Recovery-EntitiesSpecificDashboard' for version 3.2.1
+	'N2WSBackup&Recovery-EntitiesSpecificDashboardV4.0' and 'N2WSBackup&Recovery-GraphicalVersionV4.0' for version 4.0

-    - Alternatively, users can [import JSON templates from N2WS][4].
+    Alternatively users can [import JSON templates from N2WS][4].

 ## Data Collected

 Datadog collects the following data about N2WS Backup & Recovery backups:

 - The number of snapshots of each type
-- Successful backups
+- Successful backups (AWS only)
-- Failed backups
+- Failed backups (AWS only)
-- Partially successful backups
+- Partially successful backups (AWS only)
 - Protected resources from any type
-- Data about volume capacity, alerts, etc.
+- Data about volume capacity (AWS only), alerts, etc.

 ### Metrics